-When the financial institution is dealing with high-risk customers, they have to go beyond basic customer due diligence.
+When financial institutions are dealing with high-risk customers, they have to go beyond basic customer due diligence.
 Though it is a KYC process, enhanced due diligence provides a greater level of scrutiny of potential business partnerships.
-It highlights the risk that the regular background checks process will never reflect.
+It highlights the risk that the regular background check process will never reflect.

 What is Enhanced Due Diligence?